 Therapy options for anxiety and OCD may include:

-- Exposure and response prevention (ERP): ERP is the gold standard treatment for OCD.
+- Exposure and response prevention (ERP): ERP for OCD is the gold standard treatment option.
 Controlled exposure teaches those with OCD to form new perceptions of their thoughts, thus allowing these thoughts to exist without controlling one’s actions or behaviors.
 It also helps to desensitize a person to these thoughts.

 - Acceptance and commitment therapy (ACT): ACT can help those with OCD, as it encourages clients to form new relationships with their intrusive thoughts or compulsions.
 It helps people separate their thoughts from behaviors, so they are not urged to act upon them.
 ACT can also help someone with anxiety accept their anxious thoughts and be able to move on from them.